Text Link

 In this article

 More research is needed to understand the rates of eating disorders among transgender youth, teens, and young adults.
-Much of the research that’s out there is not specific to the transgender community—rather, it lumps all LGBTQ+ individuals together under one umbrella, making it difficult to establish prevalence for trans youth on their own.
+Much of the research that’s out there is not specific to the transgender community.
+Instead, it lumps all LGBTQ+ individuals together under one umbrella, making it difficult to establish prevalence for trans youth on their own.

 Why are trans youth more prone to eating disorders?